getodk/docs/shared-src/docs-tech-guide.rst

    #.
 Read through your doc edits in the browser.
    #.
 Go back to the source files to correct any errors you find.
    #.
 Go to your terminal, and press :kbd:`CTRL C` to shut down the local web server.
    #.
-Re-run the build and serve steps, continue proofreading.
+Re-run the build and serve steps.
+   #.
+Continue proofreading.

    Once you are reasonably sure your changes are ready...

 #.
 Commit your changes to your local repository.

+   .. _commit-the-docs:

-   A commit is snaphot of your working files in a particular state, along with record of all the changes that led up to that state.
+   A :dfn:`commit` is snaphot of your working files in a particular state, along with a record of all the changes that led up to that state.
-   That snapshot is what you will submit to main repository.
+   That snapshot is what you will submit to the main repository.

    .. note::

-      We explain commit at this step because you need to do it before you can submit your changes.
+      We explain how to do a commit at this step because you need to do it before you can submit your changes.
       However, you don't have to wait until you are done to commit.
       You can commit as many times as you like while working.